Leadership Team

 Janice Lord

 Janice Harris Lord founded the Daughters of Abraham groups in the Dallas Fort Worth area shortly after 9/11.
-Professionally, she is a clinical social worker who has served trauma survivors since 1979.
+She is a retired clinical social worker who has served trauma survivors since 1979.
 She is a co-founder of Trauma Support Services of North Texas and chaired the Victims Committee of the Texas Department of Criminal Justice for six years.
-She is the author of No Time for Goodbyes: Coping with Sorrow, Anger, and Injustice After a Tragic Death, now in its 7th edition, and co-author of Spiritually-Sensitive-Caregiving-Multi-Faith-Handbook.
+Her newest book is Goodbyes: The Many Faces of Grief Following a Traumatic Death, available in English, Spanish and Arabic.
+She is also the co-author of Spiritually-Sensitive Caregiving: A Multi-Faith Handbook.

 Muslim